Can I claim my Thigh Lift on Medicare?

 You can Download Free Procedure Guides on your chosen surgery.

-Also, our FAQs page might help you find out more about the procedure you are interested in, and other patients’ experience.
+Also, our FAQs page might help you find out more about the procedure and other patients’ experiences.

 For more information about pricing and payment methods, please visit our page on Surgery Payment options.

 You can also talk to our Patient Care Team from 8 am – 6 pm Monday to Friday on 1300 264 811